 You probably know that I’m very much into Japanese food and cooking so when we’re not going out I always try to make something myself.
-Yes I’m the one who is cooking.
+Yes, I’m the one who is cooking.
 We loved eating tonkatsu when we were visiting Tokyo but I rarely make it at home because of all the hassle with deep-frying stuff.
 But for date night, it’s ok.
-So I bought some cutlets, cabbage made a home made miso dip and wanted to combine dinner with a movie.
+So I bought some cutlets, cabbage made a homemade miso dip and wanted to combine dinner with a movie.
 An anime to be precise.
 I’m always wondering why few films manage to touch me in the same way as a good anime can.
-But I’ll leaves these thoughts for an extra post.
+But I’ll leave these thoughts for an extra post.

 Let me know your thoughts about the movie.
 Have you already seen it?